-A combination of medicine and self-help or self-care steps are usually recommended to treat labyrinthitis.
+A combination of medication and self-help or self-care steps are usually recommended to treat labyrinthitis.

 If labyrinthitis is caused by a virus, like a cold, antibiotics would not be effective.
 If a bacterial infection is suspected, antibiotics may be prescribed.

-Antiemetic medicines may be prescribed for nausea, vomiting and vertigo symptoms.
+Antiemetic drugs may be prescribed for nausea, vomiting and vertigo symptoms.

 To avoid injury from falls with balance problems, lie down during an attack and keep hydrated by drinking plenty of water.
 Bed rest may help.